Laurence Ralph: Education

 Ralph received his Bachelor of Science degree in history, Technology and Society from the Georgia Institute of Technology in 2004.
-He then earned his M.A. and Ph.D. in anthropology from The University of Chicago in 2006 and 2010 respectively.
+He then earned his M.A. and PhD in anthropology from The University of Chicago in 2006 and 2010 respectively.

 Career

 Ralph began his academic career at the University of Michigan in 2010, where he was a Visiting Faculty member and a Mandela-Rodney-Dubois Postdoctoral fellow at the Center for African and Afro American Studies.
 He was an assistant professor in the Departments of African and African American Studies and Anthropology at Harvard University from 2011 to 2015, after which he became the John L. Loeb Associate Professor of the Social Sciences till 2017 and subsequently became the Professor of Anthropology and African American Studies there.
 Since 2018, he has been the Professor of Anthropology at Princeton University.

 Since 2015, he has been the Director at the Center of Transnational Policing and since 2017, he has been on the Advisory Council of the Wenner Gren Foundation.